Embedded Spring: Tropical Environments and Society

 This embedded study abroad course is a 1-credit, weeklong field experience conducted during Spring Break.

-To read the 2023 syllabus for this course, click here.
 For information about study abroad credit transfer, registration, and transcripts please visit the Academics section of our website.

 La Selva is administered by the Organization for Tropical Studies (OTS).
-OTS is a non-profit consortium of over fifty universities and research institutions worldwide and maintains educational and research facilities in three different countries, but with a particular focus on Costa Rica.
+OTS is a non-profit consortium of over fifty universities and research institutions worldwide and maintains educational and research facilities in three different countries but with a particular focus on Costa Rica.
 OTS has trained many of the world's leading ecologists and boasts an impressive faculty and endless opportunities for exploration.

 Housing and Meals